pchemguy/SQLite-ICU-MinGW/README.md

-The project explores the building process of the SQLite library and the SQLiteODBC driver on Windows with two toolchains (MS VC++ Build Tools (MSVC) and MSYS2/MinGW) and a particular focus on customizing and extending it.
-The project repository hosts several scripts producing custom SQLite/SQLiteODBC builds with extended functionality, and these scripts can be further tailored to specific needs.
+This project explores the building process of the SQLite library and the SQLiteODBC driver on Windows with two toolchains: Microsoft Visual C++ Build Tools (MSVC) and MSYS2/MinGW.
+The particular focus is on the SQLite-specific building workflow and customizing/extending the building process.
+The project provides several scripts producing custom builds of the SQLite library and the SQLiteODBC driver.
+These builds incorporate extended SQLite-related functionality, and the scripts can be used as templates and further tailored to specific needs.

 ### Features